nssafir/M.S.-Thesis/nathan_safir/main.rst

 (:cite:`emmons2016analysis`).
 We will be using sklearn’s implementation of AMI (:cite:`scikit-learn`).
 The performance of a classifier on the latent points intuitively can be used as a measure of quality of clustering.
-Each result shown in Table 6.1–6.2 is the average of four identical experiments performed on the same hyperparameter configuration.
-The results in Table 6.3–6.5 are randomly sampled on four identical experiments performed on the same hyperparameter configuration, and each result in Table 6.6 corresponds to one experiment.

 Claim 1
 +++++++++